-1.1 Related Literature
+1.1.
+Related Literature

 As noted above, our approach to quantifying the cost of the pandemic parallels that of the literature assessing the cost of business cycles.
-While Lucas (1987) finds small welfare improvements to reducing consumption uncertainty, Tallarini Jr (2000) shows that this conclusion is overturned in models with recursive utility when calibrated to match asset pricing moments.
-Echoing this finding and foreshadowing our own, Barro (2009)

-reports that, in a model with rare disasters, moderate risk aversion, and an elasticity of intertemporal substitution greater than one, society would willingly pay up to 20% of permanent income to eliminate disaster risk.
+Whereas Lucas (1987) finds small welfare improvements to reducing consumption uncertainty, Barlevy (2004) shows the welfare costs of productivity fluctuations can be substantial in a model with concave capital adjustment costs because consumption becomes endogenously procyclical.
+Tallarini (2000) shows that the Lucas conclusion is also overturned in models with recursive utility when calibrated to match asset pricing moments.
+Echoing this finding and foreshadowing our own, Barro (2009) reports that, in a model with rare disasters, moderate risk aversion, and an elasticity of intertemporal substitution (EIS) greater than one, society would willingly pay up to 20% of permanent income to eliminate disaster risk.
 A number of papers, including Pindyck and Wang (2013), explore the welfare costs associated with climate risk.
 The latter work addresses the issue of how much should society be willing to pay to reduce the probability or impact of a catastrophe.